Computing higher Leray-Serre spectral sequences of towers of fibrations: Introduction

-In this work, we present general algorithms to compute the Serre spectral system associated with a tower of fibrations.
-Because of the mentioned difficulties, in order to develop our algorithms and programs we use \emph{effective homology}~\cite{RS02}, a technique devised to compute the homology of complicated spaces, which allows to perform computations involving infinitely generated chain complexes.
-We also introduce a construction of Serre spectral systems in a simplicial framework, which is more suitable for computational purposes than the original topological framework.
-To prove the correctness of our algorithms, we present some theoretical results of this simplicial version of Serre spectral systems.
-The programs described in this work have been implemented as a new module for the Computer Algebra system Kenzo~\cite{Kenzo} and are available at { \url{http://www.unirioja.es/cu/anromero/research2.html}}.
+In this work, we present general algorithms to compute the higher Leray--Serre spectral sequence associated with a tower of fibrations.
+Because of the mentioned difficulties, in order to develop our algorithms and programs we use \emph{effective homology}~\cite{RS02,RS06}, a technique devised to compute the homology of complicated spaces, which allows to perform computations involving chain complexes of infinite type.
+A key concept for the technique of effective homology is that of a \emph{reduction} (Definition \ref{def:red}) between two chain complexes, which is a special type of chain equivalence.
+In short, if a chain complex is connected via a suitable sequence of reductions to a second one, the latter can be used in computations, for instance to determine homology.
+Differently from \cite{RS02,RS06}, we consider chain complexes endowed with generalized filtrations; by studying the interaction of the filtrations and the reductions we describe how the effective homology method can be applied to compute spectral systems and higher spectral sequences.
+In a previous work \cite{GR18} we presented general results and algorithms for successive reductions between filtered chain complexes, under the assumption that both the reductions and the filtrations (on all the involved chain complexes) are known, acknowledging that specific methods are required to compute many relevant spectral systems.
+In this work, we introduce a specific method for higher Leray--Serre spectral sequences, describing how the appropriate reductions and filtrations can be defined directly from the tower of fibrations.
+In order to make them computationally treatable, a main accomplishment of the present article is the introduction of a construction of higher Leray--Serre spectral sequences in a simplicial framework, which is more suitable for computational purposes than the original topological framework of \cite{matschke2013successive}.
+The study of this simplicial version of higher Leray--Serre spectral sequences yields in particular the guarantee of the correctness of our algorithms.
+The programs described in this work have been implemented as a new module for the Computer Algebra system Kenzo~\cite{Kenzo} and are available at \url{https://github.com/ana-romero/Kenzo-external-modules}.